Tutuila

-Tutuila is the main island of American Samoa (and its largest), and is part of the archipelago of Samoan Islands.
+Tutuila is the largest and most populous island of American Samoa and is part of the archipelago of the Samoan Islands.
 It is the third largest island in the Samoan Islands chain of the Central Pacific.
 It is located roughly 4000 km northeast of Brisbane, Australia and lies over 1200 km to the northeast of Fiji.
 It contains a large, natural harbor, Pago Pago Harbor, where Pago Pago, the capital of American Samoa, is situated.
 Pago Pago International Airport is also located on Tutuila.
-The island’s land expanse is about 68% of the total land area of American Samoa.
+The island's land expanse is about 68% of the total land area of American Samoa.
 With 56,000 inhabitants, it is also home to 95% of the population of American Samoa.
 The island has six terrestrial and three marine ecosystems.